 Obviously, Mrs. Choakumchild was not a people person, nor did she seem at all fond of children.
 So we can rule benevolence out as a motivation for her becoming a teacher.
 She may have during college developed a great love for sentence diagraming (it seems that’s what we mostly did), but part of that love for a subject entails wanting to share it with students, not cram it down their mental feeding tubes.
 On the other hand, it is possible she went into teaching for the reason that women had much fewer job opportunities in those days, and I can’t rule that out.

 I think, however, that it’s possible that she went into teaching for the same reason Miss Havisham adopted Estella in Great Expectations, to exact revenge.
 You’ll recall that being jilted at the altar, Miss Havisham decided all men were evil and reared Estella to be cruel so she could punish boys who fell in love with her.
 Likewise, Mrs. Choakumchild came to the conclusion that all children are inherently cruel, so decided to gain control over groups of them and to get her revenge.
 Of course, if true, this behavior would fall under the category of sadomasochism, because it she hated children, being around them couldn’t be pleasurable.

 Could this be true of other teachers as well?

 Of course not.
 The theory is preposterous.
 (Note the post is classified under satire).
 However, teachers do possess an enormous amount of power, and they need to be extremely careful in what they say.
 Obviously, I remember all too well Choakumchild’s comments on my intelligence, and she really did make me think I was stupid.
 Also, I know that over the years that I certainly have said things to hurt students’ feelings, and the thought of that makes me sick.

-Once my seventh grade PE teacher yelled out as at obese boy was running the hundred yard dash, “Hold your arms up, Layne, so I can tell if you’re running or rolling.”
+Once one of my PE teachers yelled out as at obese boy was running the hundred yard dash, “Hold your arms up, X, so I can tell if you’re running or rolling.”